VedTheKnight/Streaming-ANN-and-Sliding-Window-KDE/README.md

 # Streaming ANN and AKDE
-This repository contains codes of the proposed `ANN` and `AKDE` algorithms.
+This repository contains the code of the proposed `ANN` and `AKDE` algorithms.

 ## Run the codes
-The codes for AKDE are present in `Code/SlidingWindowKDE` whereas that of ANN are in `Code/StreamingANN`.
+The codes for AKDE are present in `Code/SlidingWindowKDE`, whereas those of ANN are in `Code/StreamingANN`.

 ## AKDE
-The code is tested in Linux platform using python 3.12.0.
-The required python libraries for running the codes are as follows:
+The code is tested on Linux platform using Python 3.12.0.
+The required Python libraries for running the code are as follows:
 * numpy
 * matplotlib
 * tqdm